 - 2.1 The Open University recognises that mental and physical health conditions are classed as disabilities under the Equality Act 2010 for England, Scotland and Wales, and the Disability Discrimination Act 1995 for Northern Ireland.
 This policy helps to ensure we avoid discrimination on the grounds of disability.
 We recognise that when going through difficult times, whether mentally, physically or emotionally, it can become harder to fully participate in study, or meet the expectations The Open University community places on you as set out in the Student Charter. - 2.2 If you act or behave in ways that are contrary to the Student Charter, we will advise you of our concerns and offer support, whilst also protecting other students and members of staff who may be impacted.
 Examples of the type of behaviour that might be considered contrary to the Student Charter are given in the Glossary.
 Where contrary behaviour continues over a period of time, we will use this policy to advise you of our concerns and will put appropriate actions in place that can support you to address and resolve these concerns so that you can continue to study and achieve your academic goals. - 2.3 We will also act under this policy if we believe that your behaviour or decisions relating to your study are not in the best interests of your health and wellbeing. - 2.4 Where staff have evidence of significant Fitness to Study related concerns, they will use this policy to support you to rectify these concerns.
 Please note that staff may identify behaviours that you yourself are not aware of. - 2.5 If this policy is applied to you, we hope you will agree to work with us to plan a way forward that is in the best interests of yourself and the University.
-If you are unable or choose not to work with us, we may need to follow the procedure outlined in this policy without your agreement.
+If you are unable or choose not to work with us, we may need to follow the procedure outlined in this policy without your agreement. - 2.6 The policy is implemented through a three-stage procedure.
+We will commence with the Stage that is appropriate to the level of support you require, rather than necessarily starting at Stage 1.

-Version number: 1.2 Approved by: Student Experience Committee, May 2024 Effective from: June 2023 Date for review: July 2024
+Version number: 1.3 Approved by: Student Experience Committee, May 2024 Effective from: August 2024 Date for review: July 2025